preiter93/wireman/README.md

     mkdir -p ~/.config/wireman
     ```

-3. Create a `config.toml` file in the specified directory.
+3. Create a `wireman.toml` file in the specified directory.
 Here's an example configuration:

     ```toml
     includes = [